jeremt/gitbutler/README.md

 Bugs
 ----

+- deleting branch when no remote branch
-- Error when trying to log on branch with no remote (display only local commits when no upstream)
+- log commits when no remote branch
 - Buttons on Create and Clone overlays doesnt work...